ethan5437/ethan5437.github.io/_pages/project.md

 <!--<i> How do we assess essential workers' mental well-being?</i>
 <br> -->
 <br>
 The Covid-19 pandemic has led to large-scale lifestyle changes andincreased social isolation and stress on a societal level.
 This hashad a unique impact on US “essential workers” (EWs).
-We examine the use of Twitter by EWs as a step toward understanding the pandemic’simpact on their mental well-being, as compared to the populationas a whole.
+We examine the use of Twitter by EWs as a step toward understanding the pandemic’s impact on their mental well-being, as compared to the populationas a whole.
 <br> <a href="/files/CHI_LBW_2021__1column.pdf">[PAPER]</a></small>
 </div>
 <div style="clear:both"></div>